Chapter 2:

 I didn’t see it, but I could sense the grin forming on his face.

-A voice shouted from down the hallway as I was grabbing my lunch from my locker.
+A voice shouted from down the hallway after final period, as I was eagerly stuffing my bags and heading for the main doors.
 I didn't need to turn around to know who it was.
-Sayuri, one of Yashiro’s friends, had taken an interest in me recently.
+Sayuri, one of Yashiro’s friends, had taken an interest in me.

 She bounced over to me, her extremely long hair smacking a few nearby students in the face in the process.